 1. Find an Attorney Experienced in Personal Injury Law

 When it comes to being a lawyer, there are some who try to be a jack of all trades.
 When it comes to some areas of law, this isn’t a significant issue, but personal injury law is particularly complicated and therefore requires an experienced hand at the wheel.
 Not only will a lawyer who focuses primarily or exclusively on personal injury law be able to guide you through the legal ins and outs of your case, they will also have a reputation to match their expertise.
-This means that insurance companies will be less likely to lowball them, since they will know that the attorney understands the compensation your injury is worth.
-The best representation in a personal injury case will always be experienced representation.
+This means that insurance companies will be less likely to lowball them since they will know that the attorney understands the compensation your injury is worth.
+The best representation is Cohen & Marzban, a personal injury law firm in LA that helps clients who have been injured in an accident to receive the compensation they deserve.

 2. Find an Attorney With Trial Experience